PrincetonCS-UCA/intro-lab-website/content/_index.md

 # Announcements

+- 🐅 The Intro Lab will officially open for the Fall 2023 semester on Sunday, 9/10 at 7pm.
+On Sunday, 9/10, the Lab will be open from 7pm to 11pm.
+From Monday on, the lab will follow the schedule below.
 - 🌞 The Intro Lab will continue offering support throughout reading period for COS 126, 226, and 217 at the regular hours with the **last shifts taking place on Monday, 5/8**
 - 🏖️ The Intro Lab will be closed for midterms/spring break starting on **March 8th, 2023** and will reopen on **March 20th, 2023**
 - ☃️ The Intro Lab is open as of **Feb 3, 2023!**